How to Champion Mentoring in your Organization

 So, you already know that mentoring can have a lot of benefits for small teams—including better opportunities for everyone involved—and you now want to try out your own program.

-Hopefully, this will lead to your HR and/or People & Culture department eventually adopting and owning this initiative so that it can ultimately take hold across the entire organisation.
+Hopefully, this will lead to your HR and/or People & Culture department eventually adopting and owning this initiative so that it can ultimately take hold across the entire organization.

 How To Get Where You Want To Go